 Contributions of donated noncash assets are recorded at their fair values in the period received.
 Contributions of donated services that create or enhance nonfinancial assets or that require specialized skills, and are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-For the year ended June 30, 2019, \$162,000 of donated facilities rent and \$57,708 of donated advertising and marketing costs are reflected in the statement of functional expenses and the statement of activities.
+For the year ended June 30, 2023, \$162,000 of donated facilities rent and \$101,163 of professional service costs are reflected in the statement of functional expenses and the statement of activities.